ATTENTION: The ND2022 site has moved to https://indico.frib.msu.edu/e/nd2022. The BNL site is no longer maintained!

 - Applying machine learning to the nuclear data pipeline, and

-- Applications of nuclear data to fields ranging from reactor design to medical isotope production to nuclear non-proliferation to stellar nucleosynthesis.
+- Applications of nuclear data to fields ranging from reactor design to medical isotope production to nuclear non-proliferation to space exploration and stellar nucleosynthesis.